 - Shows how to use the active voice and to make even the crustiest legal documents more understandable.

 - Explains how to use vertical lists for added impact, and how to punctuate them consistently.

 ‘A provocative tome…anathema to a generation of pedants.’
 Daily Telegraph

 Price: GBP9.99 from www.oup.com.
 Quote ADFLYK2 to save 30%.

 Plain English Campaign

 For many years, a well-known company in the plain-language field have used the mass media to preach the virtues of honesty, clarity and plain dealing all round the world.
-They’ve also attacked others for allegedly falling short of their own supposedly high standards.
-Large parts of the media – especially the BBC – have been sucked in to their self-promotion and have given them an uncritical platform.
+They’ve also attacked other companies for allegedly falling short of their own supposedly high standards.
+Large parts of the media – especially the BBC – have been sucked into their self-promotion and have given them an uncritical platform.

-This new book by Martin Cutts reveals the web of lies, false claims and fictions that have helped build the company’s brand and enriched the people behind it.
+This book (2021) reveals the web of lies, false claims and fictions that have helped build the company’s brand and enriched the people behind it.

 Free download here.
 (116-page PDF, 10MB)